A proforma invoice is a preliminary bill of sale that you send to your client before the work has been completed.

 Please note that you need to clearly display the words ‘Proforma Invoice’ so your customers know that it is not a sales or tax invoice.

-You can create proforma invoices and more on the Bookipi Invoice app.
+You can create proforma invoices and more on the Bookipi Invoice app with a few simple steps listed below:

 Enter the details of the goods and services you are providing.